 Specific Tasks for Checkpoint Leader

 Keep skiers and visitors out of the Gold Camp site.
 Ensure that they stay in the corral and then proceed immediately onto the trail.

+New in 2019 – A few skiers will be picking up their envelope with bib, chip and souvenir at the start.
+See instructions elsewhere in this document.

 Specific Tasks for Volunteers